The IAFA Student Caucus (SCIAFA)

 Organizational documents are here.

 IAFA/SCIAFA Mentoring Program: Since 2001, the IAFA Student Caucus (SCIAFA) and the International Association for the Fantastic in the Arts (IAFA) have sponsored a Mentoring Program aimed at helping student scholars to find their way around ICFA, discover the natural friendliness of the conference as quickly as possible, use ICFA as an entrance into existing scholarly communities concerned with the fantastic, and leave with both fond memories of the supporting organization and plans to return.
-The success of this program depends upon its volunteer participants, and this is your chance to sign up as either a mentor or mentee.
+The success of this program depends upon its volunteer participants.
 IAFA and SCIAFA will be co-sponsoring a designated space where mentors and mentees can meet just before the opening Conference Reception (designated the “Newcomer Meet-up” in the program).
 Attendance at this meeting is the primary task to be undertaken by both mentor and mentee.
 The mentor-mentee pairs will be matched up by the current SCIAFA representative.
 New conference attendees who have not signed up for the mentoring program are also welcome to attend the “Newcomer Meet-up” to be informally mentored by the two SCIAFA representatives, Amanda Rudd and Sarah Fish.

-Applying for the program: Apply now for ICFA 2016!
-Please send the following information to the SCIAFA representative, Amanda Rudd, at <rudd.am AT gmail.com> by February 16, 2017.
+Applying for the program: To apply, please send the following information to the SCIAFA representative, Amanda Rudd, at <rudd.am AT gmail.com> by February 16, 2018.
 Please title the e-mail with the position you are signing up for (e.g. mentor or mentee):

 E-mail address: ________________________________________